3ur3ka/TlExampleApi/README.md

 ### Important

 In order to create a session to identify the user I decided to implement a simple convenience login as a get request with url params.
 (Obviously this is only to allow the session to be created for the purposes of the exercise and would never normally be done like this.)
-Thus you _must_ log in before doing anything with
+Thus you _must_ log in before doing anything by going to the following url in the browser:

     https://localhost:5001/api/login?username=john&password=doe

-I've used the same credentials as for the TrueLayer sandbox, just to be confusing.
+I've used the same credentials as for the TrueLayer sandbox.

 After that, go to the TrueLayer auth url e.g.